YashdalfTheGray/hue-remote/docs/api.md

 ### `POST /api/protocols`

 Stores a new protocol to the list that is described by a JSON object.
 The JSON object format is defined below.
+An empty string in the JSON object turns off the light.

 ```json
 {